 When planning a romantic winter weather snuggle in a Smoky Mountain cabin, you’ll need to consider where to have a dinner with your sweetie.
-Here are six amazing Gatlinburg romantic meal spots with excellent food, views and vibes.
+Here are six amazing Gatlinburg romantic restaurants with excellent food, views and vibes.

 The Gatlinburg Classic